robk-dev-ui/bgg-mcp/README.md

 "Show games rated 0+ in kkjdaniel's collection"
 "List unplayed games in rahdo's collection"
-"Find games for 6 players in kkjdaniel's collection"
+"Find games for 6 players in kkjdaniel's collection" "Show me all the games rate 3 and below in my collection" "What games in my collection does rahdo want?"
+"What games does kkjdaniel have that I want?"
 ```

 ### 🔥 Hotness